iWriteGigs

 A legs and arms

-B the skull and torso
+B the spinal cord and brain

 C lungs and the digestive system